 When you listen to yourself during the day, catch yourself how you chat with yourself.
 Especially when you have a negative talk with yourself about the college or friend who just made you upset.

-When you are aware of it than change it into positive talk.
+When you are aware of it then change it into the positive talk.
 Keep repeating it during the day.